NOAA forecasts above-normal temperatures for June through August across the U.S. with below-normal precipitation for much of MISO this summer.

-MISO forecasts to have enough electricity supply to meet expected consumer demand under typical outage conditions.
-As with any season, there is always the potential for high-risk, low-probability events occurring such as extreme cold weather, intense winter storms, and/or fuel supply issues.
-During abnormal grid conditions, MISO relies on emergency operating procedures to maintain system reliability.
+MISO forecasts to have enough electricity supply to meet expected consumer demand under typical conditions.
+However, there is the potential for elevated risk during extreme weather.

 Preparing for the possibility of extreme weather impacting the grid is a year-round task.
-That's why MISO conducts coordinated seasonal assessments, readiness workshops, and emergency procedures drills year-round.
+That's why MISO conducts coordinated seasonal assessments, workshops, and drills year-round.
 Examples include:

 When severe weather is forecasted for the MISO region, operators can issue informational advisories and weather alerts to prepare for changing grid conditions.
 Our operators coordinate daily with neighbors and members to discuss generation and fuel availability.
 When necessary, MISO issues notifications to member operators which consist of situational awareness messaging and/or specific instructions designed to maximize MISO's ability to operate the bulk electric system reliably during abnormal and emergency conditions.